 The second part of OPIP critical illness (voluntary $50,000) and your group critical illness insurance will be replaced with the RBC Guaranteed Renewable Critical Illness Recovery PlanTM Level Premium to Age 75 policy.
 Policies are guaranteed renewable, insurance is available to age 75 and the RBC Insurance plan is convertible to long-term care insurance (the OMA critical illness plan is not convertible to long-term care insurance).
 With respect to the pre-existing condition amendment on OMA OPIP policies being replaced; a 24-month pre-existing condition limitation will only run in cases when a policy is less than 24-months old and will only be effective from the date of the original OMA OPIP policy.

-Unlike the OMA which ties your insurance to OMA membership fees, neither the insurer (RBC Insurance) nor the Association (the OSA) can cancel or change your insurance.
+Neither the OSA insurance companies nor the Association (the OSA) can cancel or change your insurance.